‘The Walking Dead’ Season 7 Finale Spoilers: Horrifying, Betrayal, And Beauty

 TWD spoilers are ahead.
 Do not continue reading unless you want to know what to expect on the AMC series.

 In an interview with TV Line, Scott Gimple spoke about what to expect during the Season 7 finale.
-While last year’s final episode was described as a “claustrophobic descent into darkness,” this year things will be a bit different.
-Yes, there will be lives lost and fans will see loss.
-There will be betrayal by at least one person.
+While last year’s final episode was described as a “claustrophobic descent into darkness,” this year, things will be a bit different.
+Yes, there will be lives lost and fans will see lost.
+There will be a betrayal by at least one person.
 However, there will also be moments of beauty.

 “[Season 6’s finale] was the noose tightening and things getting darker and darker.
 This season’s finale has darkness and light, real horrific moments, betrayal, and real moments of beauty, redemption, love, and friendship.
 It’s sort of the panoply of human and Walking Dead experience.”

 Even though Rick Grimes (Andrew Lincoln), Daryl Dixon (Norman Reedus), and the other Alexandrians are planning war, that doesn’t mean it will be as brutal as last year.
 In fact, it is practically being promised that things won’t be as graphic as the Season 6 finale of TWD.
-However, a war is coming and Negan (Jeffrey Dean Morgan) and the Saviors will not be easy to beat.
+However, a war is coming, and Negan (Jeffrey Dean Morgan) and the Saviors will not be easy to beat.
 Alexandria and the Sanctuary won’t be the only possible victims, either.
 The Kingdom, the Scavengers, Oceanside, and Hilltop Colony could also experience casualties because of the battle.

 “Well, there are losses.
 As the stakes get higher and higher… things start to get more intense and heartbreaking, and yet everyone has to sort of band together and keep going.”